python-zeroconf/python-zeroconf/README.rst

   to the  `run_coroutine_threadsafe` calls to ensure the coroutine has the total amount of time to run up to its internal timeout (default of 3000ms).

-  Ten seconds is a bit large of a timeout; however, it is only unused in cases where we wrap other timeouts.
+  Ten seconds is a bit large of a timeout; however, it is only used in cases where we wrap other timeouts.
 We now expect the only instance the `run_coroutine_threadsafe` result timeout will happen in a production circumstance is when someone is running a `ServiceInfo.request()` in a thread and